Are you through with negative discussions about the future? Let us start afresh!

 Philosophy as a form of activism

 Asking questions can provide access into gaining insight.
-In many areas, too few questions are asked, or a subject is merely discussed unilaterally.
+And as paradoxical as it might sound, by allowing for speculative futures and imagining alternatives, we make space for fresh notions of both ourselves and the world: Familiarizing ourselves with the future grants access to a better understanding of the Now.
+But in many areas, too few questions are asked, or a subject is merely discussed unilaterally.
 Future Based organizes discussions with experts in their field to ask critical questions.
 Not to necessarily find straight answers, but to formulate more specific questions, and to foster a deeper understanding of the world we live in.
 After all, the world is constantly changing.

-An interdisciplinary discussion platform.
+An interdisciplinary discussion platform

 Why did we opt for an interdisciplinary approach?
 Interdisciplinary research allows for a synthesis of ideas that integrates characteristics from different disciplines.
 At Future Based, we believe in interdisciplinary studies—beyond the buzz.
 We see the crossing of borders between disciplines as highly potent spaces, but we are equally interested in analysing the pitfalls of interdisciplinary projects.
 It is common to come across a theme that is relevant to, for instance, the fields of literature, art, and history, or a subject of inquiry that concerns both science and mathematics.
 And yet, it is rare to find models of research that fully incorporate such varying disciplines.
 The question that remains, is what form of interdisciplinary studies can really intertwine divergent disciplines and allow for a truly reciprocal exchange?
 What are the difficulties?
 And how can differences be overcome to make way for common ground between disciplines?
 Here again, philosophy functions as a tool to think critically about the established frameworks and thought processes that govern different disciplines.